-Creating a nightly routine that includes bedtime prayers with your kids will help you remember to spend time every night reflecting and directing your worries and concerns to God.
+Creating a nightly routine that includes bedtime prayer with your kids will help you remember to spend time every night reflecting and directing your worries and concerns to God.

 Once you have the bedtime routine established, your child can navigate through the expected tasks on their own with minor reminders on your part.
 This also gives a child a sense of autonomy or the ability to do things on their own.
 Depending on the age of your child, you can adjust these routines to fit their age.

-Creating a bedtime routine that is do-able is very important.
-You don’t want the routine to be too long and complicated, but there are always certain things that have to be done every night before you go to bed.
+Creating a bedtime prayer routine that is do-able is very important.
+You don’t want the routine to be too long and complicated, but there are always certain things that have to be done every night before you say your bedtime prayer and go to bed.

 Think about the things you, as the parent, do every night.
 Which of those things also apply to your child?

 Some of your bedtime routines might include the following: